 COMMAND DESCRIPTION secu-reporter activate {no yes} Use yes to send security-related logs to the SecuReporter portal.
 Use no to disable SecuReporter logging.
 SecuReporter must be enabled to collect and analyze logs from this Zyxel Device.
 You must read and accept the General Data Protection Regulation (GDPR) privacy policy by enabling SecuReporter in the Web Configurator before you can enable it by using the CLI.
-SecuReporter is enabled by default if you have activated a SecuReporter Standard license, SecuReporter is disabled by default if you have a SecuReporter Trial license. • You cannot enable SecuReporter if you do not have a SecuReporter license. show service-register status secu-reporter Displays current Cloud CNM SecuReporter registration status at myZyxel. show secu-reporter status Displays current Cloud CNM SecuReporter status on this Zyxel Device. secu-reporter traffic-log {activate deactivate} Use activate to send traffic logs to the SecuReporter portal for application usage analysis via this Zyxel Device.
+SecuReporter is enabled by default if you have activated a SecuReporter Standard license, You cannot enable SecuReporter if you do not have a SecuReporter license. show service-register status secu-reporter Displays current Cloud CNM SecuReporter registration status at myZyxel. show secu-reporter status Displays current Cloud CNM SecuReporter status on this Zyxel Device. secu-reporter traffic-log {activate deactivate} Use activate to send traffic logs to the SecuReporter portal for application usage analysis via this Zyxel Device.
 This may cause an increase in traffic to SecuReporter from this Zyxel Device.
-Use deactivate to disable sending traffic logs if it impacts Zyxel Device performance. secu-reporter upload-filesize <110> A temporary log file is uploaded to the SecuReporter security analytics portal when it meets the size set here (in megabytes) or the interval defined in the following field.
+Use deactivate to disable sending traffic logs if it impacts Zyxel Device performance. secu-reporter upload-filesize &lt;110&gt; A temporary log file is uploaded to the SecuReporter security analytics portal when it meets the size set here (in megabytes) or the interval defined in the following field.
 10 MB is the default.
-Set it to a smaller number for more frequent uploads. secu-reporter upload-interval <60600> A temporary log file is uploaded to the SecuReporter security analytics portal at the interval defined here or when it meets the size setin the previous field.
+Set it to a smaller number for more frequent uploads. secu-reporter upload-interval &lt;60600&gt; A temporary log file is uploaded to the SecuReporter security analytics portal at the interval defined here or when it meets the size set in the previous field.
 300 seconds is the default.
-Set it to a smaller number for more frequent uploads. secu-reporter adp {activate deactivate} The activate command will have the Zyxel Device send ADP logs to SecuReporter for analysis and trend spotting. secu-reporter anti-spam {activate deactivate} The activate command will have the Zyxel Device send anti-spam logs to SecuReporter for analysis and trend spotting. secu-reporter anti-virus {activate deactivate} The activate command will have the Zyxel Device send anti-virus logs to SecuReporter for analysis and trend spotting. secu-reporter ap-managed {activate deactivate} The activate command will have the Zyxel Device send logs of the APs connected to the Zyxel Device to SecuReporter for analysis and trend spotting. secu-reporter app-patrol {activate deactivate} The activate command will have the Zyxel Device send application patrol logs to SecuReporter for analysis and trend spotting. secu-reporter content-filter {activate deactivate} The activate command will have the Zyxel Device send content filtering and URL Threat filtering logs to SecuReporter for analysis and trend spotting. secu-reporter idp {activate deactivate} The activate command will have the Zyxel Device send IDP logs to SecuReporter for analysis and trend spotting. secu-reporter interface- statistics {activate deactivate} The activate command will have the Zyxel Device send logs of interface statistics to SecuReporter for analysis and trend spotting.
+Set it to a smaller number for more frequent uploads. secu-reporter adp {activate deactivate} The activate command will have the Zyxel Device send ADP logs to SecuReporter for analysis and trend spotting. secu-reporter anti-spam {activate deactivate} The activate command will have the Zyxel Device send anti-spam logs to SecuReporter for analysis and trend spotting. secu-reporter anti-virus {activate deactivate} The activate command will have the Zyxel Device send anti-virus logs to SecuReporter for analysis and trend spotting. secu-reporter ap-managed {activate deactivate} The activate command will have the Zyxel Device send logs of the APs connected to the Zyxel Device to SecuReporter for analysis and trend spotting. secu-reporter app-patrol {activate deactivate} The activate command will have the Zyxel Device send application patrol logs to SecuReporter for analysis and trend spotting.

-Table 128 Command Summary: Cloud CNM SecuReporter (continued)
+Table 127 Command Summary: Cloud CNM SecuReporter